percona/k8spg-docs/docs/index.md

 # Percona Operator for PostgreSQL

+!!! note

+    This is version 2.0.0 of the Percona Operator for PostgreSQL.
+It is a **tech preview release** and it is **not recommended for production environments.**
+    As of today, we recommend using [Percona Operator for PostgreSQL 1.x](https://www.percona.com/https://docs.percona.com/percona-operator-for-postgresql/index.html), which is production-ready and contains everything you need to quickly and consistently deploy and scale PostgreSQL clusters in a Kubernetes-based environment, on-premises or in the cloud.

 Kubernetes have added a way to manage containerized systems, including database clusters.
 This management is achieved by controllers, declared in configuration files.
 These controllers provide automation with the ability to create objects,